 By submitting a film to HRAFF, am I assigning ownership to the Festival?
 Or does it mean that I can’t submit my work for screening anywhere else?

 When you submit your film to the HRAFF, you are granting HRAFF a non-exclusive licence to screen your film to the public at our Festival as well as at other events we organise, such as schools screenings, conferences and fundraisers.

 A non-exclusive licence basically means that you are giving us permission to screen your film at our Festival and these events.
-There are no restrictions on your ability to submit your work to any other festival or to do anything else with the film so you retain absolute ownership of your film.
+There are no restrictions on your ability to submit your work to any other festival or to do anything else with the film.
+You retain absolute ownership of your film.

 Our right to screen your film at other HRAFF events ends 24 months after the Festival at which your film is screened.
-However, we will normally let you know beforehand that we wish to screen your film at any other event.
+However, as a courtesy, we will notify you beforehand of any additional screenings during that time.

 Does HRAFF have any other rights to use our film?

 By submitting a film to HRAFF, you also grant HRAFF a licence to screen any part of your film for promotional and marketing purposes.
 This may include taking excerpts of the film to make a trailer, using still images for our program and making a copy of the film for judges or speakers.

 Here’s a few things we can’t do: HRAFF can’t pass on, or give rights to other organisations to screen your film without your permission.
 HRAFF can’t use more than 3 minutes of your film for promotional purposes and HRAFF can’t directly make money from screening your film in a context outside the festival.